sighandsontraining/justtesting/design.md

-# Design of Java Code Metrics Calculator (Group ::X::)
+# Design of Java Code Metrics Calculator (The trainiers)

 ## Context

 ### Goal

 Objective of the Java Code Metrics Calculator (JCMC) is to be able to determine the maintainability of Java software.
-It will do so by providing various code metrics, such as lines of code.
+It will do so by providing various code metrics, such as lines of code and McCabe Cylcomatic Complexity.

 ### Key requirements